CrossRef/event-data-user-guide/docs/data/evidence-logs.md

 ### Twitter Agent (re)connects to Twitter streaming API to get stream of input Tweets

-Agent will attempt to get tweets from up to 5 minutes ago to fill in any gaps on disconnection.
+Agent will attempt to get Tweets from up to 5 minutes ago to fill in any gaps on disconnection.

  - `i` - "a0021"
  - `s` - "twitter-agent"